ibm-cloud-docs/log-analysis/provision.md

 After you provision an instance, the *Logging* dashboard opens.

-Next, configure a log source by adding a LogDNA agent.
+Next, configure a log source by adding a logging agent.
 This agent is responsible for collecting and forwarding logs to your instance.